 The 6 step workplace conflict resolution process

 The workplace environment is a peculiar one.
-You often find yourself spending more time with your co-workers than some family members and friends.
-You form a bond that can often lead to pleasant interactions and even life long friendships, but other times, conflict arises that leads to difficult and uncomfortable scenarios.
+You often spend more time with your co-workers than with family and friends.
+You form a bond that can usually lead to pleasant interactions and even lifelong friendships, but at other times, conflict leads to complex and uncomfortable scenarios.

-When these situations take place, you have to walk the line between maintaining your professionalism and getting the resolution you need regarding the issue.
+When these situations happen, you’ll need to balance maintaining your professionalism and getting the resolution you need regarding the issue.

-That’s when it’s crucial for you to practice conflict resolution to come to a peaceful solution.
+That’s when you must practice conflict resolution to come to a peaceful solution.
 Here is a 6 step workplace conflict resolution process to help you achieve the desired result, no matter your conflict management style.

 Conflict is healthy.
-It’s how you address conflict that can make your work environment feel toxic and unhealthy.
+How you address conflict can make your work environment feel toxic and unhealthy.
 When a dispute arises, it’s best to address it head-on.
 When you ignore it, it’s like putting a bandaid over a bullet wound.
-The root problem is not being treated, and over time it will only get worse.
+The root problem is not being treated; it will only worsen over time.

 Have a conversation

-Once the conflict has come to a head, it’s time to meet and find a resolution.
+Once the conflict has been resolved, it’s time to meet and find a resolution.
 Conflict resolution should take place in person whenever possible.
-Handling it over the phone, email, text message, or another method is generally not the best way to communicate.
-However, today, more companies offer remote positions that make meeting in person impossible.
+Handling it over the phone, email, text message, or another method is generally not the best communication method.
+However, more companies offer remote positions that make in-person meetings impossible today.
 In those situations, a phone call or video conferencing form of communication is best.

 The conversation should only involve those who are experiencing the issue.
 Having additional onlookers is not recommended when resolving conflict.

-During the conversation, you want to focus on 3 things – talking, listening, and finding a solution.
+During the conversation, you want to focus on three things – talking, listening, and finding a solution.

 Listen to the other party